OpenBuildings/jamaker/guide/jamaker/index.md

 Credits
 -------

-jamaker was originally written by Ivan Kerin.
+jamaker was written by Ivan Kerin.

-jamaker is maintained and funded by [OpenBuildings, Inc](http://openbuildings.com)
+jamaker is maintained and funded by [Despark Ltd](http://despark.com)

 License
 -------

-jamaker is Copyright © 2012 Ivan Kerin and OpenBuildings.
-It is free software, and may be redistributed under the terms specified in the LICENSE file.
+jamaker is Copyright © 2012 Despark Ltd. It is free software, and may be redistributed under the terms specified in the LICENSE file.